Skin cancer study digs into patient data to spot trends

 Summary

-This study will look back at the medical records of 350 adults diagnosed with cutaneous T-cell lymphoma, a rare type of skin cancer, at Hospital México in Costa Rica between 2019 and 2025.
-The goal is to describe the patients' backgrounds, the treatments they received, and how they fared.
-No new treatments are being tested; instead, the findings may help improve future care for this condition.
+This study looks back at the medical records of 350 adults diagnosed with cutaneous T-cell lymphoma, a rare type of skin cancer, treated at Hospital México in Costa Rica between 2019 and 2025.
+Researchers aim to describe the patients' backgrounds, the treatments they received, and their outcomes.
+No new treatments are being tested; instead, the goal is to gather information that could help improve future care.

 Get updates